Prescrypto/slate/source/index.html.md

   "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1niJ9.eyJleHAiOjE1NDQzMTI3MTQsImlhdCI6MTU0NDIyMjcxNCwidXNlcm5hbWUiOiJqZXN1cyt0ZXN0QHByZXNjcnlwdG8uY29tIiwicGFzc3dvcmQiOiJhZG1pbjEyMzQifQ.oJGDZuVQbiUrw2j3eGZW_liyV9kWUQKGAlIMszIEwSc"
 }
 ```

-WPCI uses API keys to allow access to the API.
-You can register a new WPCI API key at our [developer portal](https://).

 WPCI expects for the API key to be included in all API requests to the server in a header that looks like the following: